Air Pollution in Steel Industry: Environmental, Health & Social Impact

 India is the second-largest steel producer in the world.
 In 2020, India overtook Japan to become the largest global producer of steel after China, with a net crude steel production of 99.6 metric tons.

-The first step involves mining iron ore.
-This is a very polluting process that uses coal for blasting, etc. It releases several pollutants such as oxides of sulphur, PM and fugitive dust.
+The first step involves mining iron ore or as easy it can be described as the first step in the process of making steel from iron ore.
+This is a very polluting process that uses coal for blasting, etc. It releases several pollutants such as oxides of sulphur, PM, and fugitive dust.

 Coke oven emissions are a mixture of coal tar, VOCs, arsenic, beryllium, chromium, etc. These are toxic and may even be carcinogenic.

 In the blast furnace, the iron ore is melted into liquid iron.
 This method is called the Basic Oxygen Method.
 A mixture of metallic ore, coke and fluxing agents such as limestone is fed into the furnace, and the result is pig iron or crude iron, which is later converted to steel.